 The Commerce Department has started a trade investigation to see whether car imports undermine U.S. national security, a process that takes months but could ultimately lead to the imposition of tariffs.

-But U.S. industry officials said the tariffs were bound to be seen as a signal to Europe that the U.S. wouldn’t back away from a trade fight.
+But U.S. industry officials said the tariffs were bound to be seen as a warning to Europe that the U.S. wouldn’t back off in a trade fight.
 It also could be a specific warning to German Chancellor Angela Merkel, who this week met with Chinese Premier Li Keqiang in Berlin.

 Both leaders reiterated their commitment to multilateral rules, which was seen as a jab at the U.S.